 The Group's policy is to ensure that, in the absence of dispute, all suppliers are dealt with in accordance with its standard payment policy which is to abide by the terms of payment agreed with suppliers for each transaction.
 Suppliers are made aware of the terms of payment.
-The number of days of average daily purchases included in trade payables at 31 March 2020 was 50 days.
+The number of days of average daily purchases included in trade payables at 31 March 2021 was 86 days (2020: 50 days).